herambchaudhari4121/geomoose-website/source/info/why.rst

 Learn More
 ----------

-Check out our `Getting Started Guide <http://docs.geomoose.org/getting_started.html>`_ to learn more.
+Check out our :ref:`quickstart` to learn more.